 When you have to remove gluten from your diet one of the most daunting things is going food shopping.
-And just so you know, we have lots of tools to help you – whether you want to call our helpline and speak to our food advisors, use our award winning app or our Food and Drink Guide.
+And just so you know, we have lots of tools to help you – whether you want to call our helpline and speak to our food advisors, use our Live Well Gluten Free app or our Food and Drink Guide.

 The difficult bit is getting over the first few weeks and those first shopping trips.
 It does get easier, we promise.